• Moat Low

 I was out for a walk in the lovely Peak District village of Hathersage one Spring evening, and I chanced upon this little lane that was lit up by the low sun, complete with clusters of daffodils and a gate that had completely given up.
 I love it when you just happen upon scenes like this.
 It's a tiny snapshot of life witnessed as you pass by, rather than an epic scene that you travel to a specific point to see.
 Sometimes the best views in life are the the simple ones meant just for you.

-Featuring my photograph of a very bold little lamb in a field of buttercups, this coaster is perfect for bringing the Peak District countryside right to your table.
+• Featuring my photograph of Padley Gorge, early on a misty midsummer morning, this coaster is perfect for bringing the Peak District countryside right to your table.
 It's hard-wearing yet beautiful, with a full melamine surface and a gloss finish which is resistant to scratches.

 I don't think I have ever loved my home village of Hathersage more than on this midwinter morning.
 The curves and edges of the hills sparkled with bright snow, the mists curled lazily below, clearing and regrouping to reveal tiny new scenes each time, and the church stood half-hidden in trees that seemed crafted from diamonds.
 The gate which once announced the entrance to the village has now given up its duties, but looked perfectly in place resting on part of an old stone wall and shouting its name to the sky.
 I could happily have stayed all day in this spot, listening to the bells ringing out every quarter hour through the Hope Valley.